-If you’re looking for a drone capable of shooting video in 6K, check out the Autel Robotics EVO Lite+.
-This drone has solid battery life, offering flight times of up to 40 minutes.
-It comes with a controller and obstacle sensors that will help you avoid crashes.
+If you’re looking for a drone capable of shooting video in 6K, check out the Autel Robotics EVO Lite Series.
+These drones have solid battery life, offering flight times of up to 40 minutes.
+They come with a controller and obstacle sensors that will help you avoid crashes.
 You can use Autel’s Sky app to watch the scenes you’re capturing on your phone.
 This drone will have you creating professional-level photos and videos in no time.

-Of course, the fancy features of the Evo Lite+ aren’t cheap; this drone is typically priced north of $1,000 without any add-ons.
+Of course, the fancy features of the Evo Lite Series aren’t cheap; these drones is typically priced north of $1,000 without any add-ons.

 iFlight Mach R5